Geometric properties of slowly rotating black holes embedded in matter environments: Equatorial Circular Geodesics

-These differences probably originate from the fluid's inherent angular momentum ($L_{\rm fluid}$).
-For ZAMO $L_{\rm fluid}=0$ while for static configuration $L_{\rm fluid}<0$, as $\omega>0$.
-Therefore, a point particle faces drag coming from both the spin of the BH as well as the fluid's gravity.
-Depending on the angular momentum of the fluid, this introduces different modifications between prograde and retrograde shifts.
-Overall, the figures demonstrate that the dark matter halo induces departures from vacuum dynamics, leading to a nontrivial modification of both orbital energy and angular momentum.
+These differences likely originate from the fluid motion relative to frame dragging.
+A moving point particle is influenced by both the spin of the BH and the gravitational field of the fluid.
+Depending on the fluid velocity, this leads to different modifications between prograde and retrograde shifts.
+Overall, the figures demonstrate that the environment induces departures from vacuum dynamics, leading to a nontrivial modification of both orbital energy and angular momentum.
 The magnitude of these effects depends on the halo parameters and on the fluid rotation, providing a potential observational signature of halo-induced frame dragging in rotating spacetimes.
 These results establish how environmental matter and rotation jointly modify the characteristic orbital radii and constants of motion that govern strong-field dynamics near the black hole.
+The magnitude and radial dependence of the relative deviations depend explicitly on the fluid’s angular velocity prescription, indicating that environmental rotation leaves distinct imprints beyond those induced by the static matter distribution alone.